 Note: There’s a flaw in the Wikipedia’s formula logic after the generalized volatility formula above as pointed out by C++ Trader (thanks for the catch).
 Please see the related links below for more information on the correct calculation of HV.

 Note that the formula used to annualize returns is not deterministic, but is an extrapolation valid for a random walk process whose steps have finite variance.
+So the first step is to calculate the S&P500’s logarithmic returns for a year.

 Once again I’ll turn to wikipedia for an explanation of logarithmic returns: